 Once I dived into the stay at home (a.k.a. work at home) mom life, number one really became a non-issue.
 Taking care of little ones all day is a full-time job!
 But I still needed to figure out how to stay connected to other adults during the day.
 It was during these first few months as a mom that I decided to start a mommy group.

-It’s been four years since I organized my first mommy group play date and we’ve done so much in that time!
-Field trips to every museum within a 30-mile radius (and one museum in particular that we’ve visited no less than five times), trips the fire stations, park play dates, Preschool co-ops, etc. This last week we hosted a play date that we’d never done before- a Painting Party!
-I’d seen some other parents doing this online, so I was keen to give it a go.
+It’s been four years since I organized my first mommy group playdate and we’ve done so much in that time!
+Field trips to every museum within a 30-mile radius (and one museum in particular that we’ve visited no less than five times), trips to the fire stations, park play dates, Preschool co-ops, etc. This last week we hosted a playdate that we’d never done before- a Painting Party!
+A party at your house obviously means you must have it sparkling clean.
+When you have a toddler running around all the time, it could be a bit tiresome.
+So, I thought of engaging a house cleaning Tucson or a similar one in my neighborhood to provide a deep clean so that I can focus on decorating and other important tasks.
+But I decided to save the professional clean-up for after the party, since that would be more hectic.
+Once I took care of the cleaning part, everything else seemed like a piece of cake (except handling a group of toddlers).
+I’d seen some other parents doing painting parties online, so I was keen to give it a go.
 I made sure the house looked as fun as possible.
 I am also thinking about getting a flag made for next time with our mommy group name on it.
 This would allow the mothers to find my home next time.
 I’d just have to look into what size flag pole for house and then I could get one installed.
 That would make it easier for people to find our group and join it.

 Toddler Painting Party